 For the dates of the start of the third quarter and the entrance ceremony for degree-seeking students, please refer to the Tokyo Tech Academic Calendar online.

-[Information for MEXT Scholarship Students who will advance from master’s to doctoral programs at Tokyo Tech]
+[Information for MEXT Scholarship Research Students who will proceed to degree programs at Tokyo Tech]

-Please bear in mind that the initial period of the MEXT Scholarship will be two years of a master’s degree program.
-Only those who are accepted to integrated doctoral education programs may apply for an extension of the scholarship when proceeding to a doctoral program, provided that they had a grade point average of 2.50 or above out of 3.00 in the master’s program and satisfy certain criteria.
+If you choose to proceed to a master's degree program and the extension of your scholarship is approved, the succeeding period of the MEXT Scholarship will be two years of a master's degree program.
+You may apply for another extension of the scholarship when proceeding to a doctoral program, provided that you had a grade point average of 2.50 or above out of 3.00 in the master's program and satisfy certain criteria.
+However, extensions are not guaranteed, as the number of scholarship students selected for extended financial support is quite limited.

 The scholarship will be cancelled if you proceed to a more advanced level of education without receiving approval for the extension of the period of the scholarship.